You want to learn how to become a game designer?

-Most have to apply to many positions with many different studios, and be prepared to settle for a studio which is not, perhaps, your favorite.
+Most have to apply to many positions with many different studios, and be prepared to settle for a studio that is not, perhaps, your favorite.

-Getting the job in itself is a multi-stage process (rarely do people hire based on one interview), with many types of interview and assessments to test your mettle.
+Getting the job in itself is a multi-stage process (rarely do people hire based on one interview), with many types of interviews and assessments to test your mettle.

 Writing a Resume and Cover Letter

 Your resume should include a brief overview of your professional and academic background, and leave the interviewer wanting to read your cover letter.

 How to write a good resume is beyond the scope of this guide, but there are plenty of guides online.

 As a rule, your relevant work experience should come first, followed by your education, followed by an ‘other skills’ section (where you would include leadership skills, etc).

 A cover letter accompanies the resume and explains who you are and why you would be perfect for the job.